hubertclumberdale/dockarr/README.md

 # Dockarr 🐳📺

+Why spend 1 hour manually configuring and deploying your arr stack, when I can spend days trying to fully automate the configuratio and deploy process?
+I present you.... *drums roll please*

 **A fully automated, plug-and-play media server stack using Docker**

 Dockarr is a comprehensive Docker Compose setup that deploys and pre-configures a complete media server ecosystem.
 It includes everything you need for downloading, organizing, and streaming your media collection with minimal setup required.